conference-anonymous-author/Screen-SBERT/README.md

 ## Screenshot Embedding using MLLM

-This repository also includes prompts for embedding screenshots using an MLLM.
+This repository also includes a prompt for embedding screenshots using an MLLM.

 The procedure is as follows: